dmpe/terraform-provider-storagegrid/readme.md

 Default static credentials can be provided by adding the `tenant`, `username`, `password` and `address` in the provider block:

-Only `insecure` is optional (default is `false`).
-It could be used when using self-signed certificates on your StorageGRID system.
+`insecure` can be used when using self-signed certificates on your StorageGRID system.

 ```terraform
 provider "storagegrid" {